D-Day on Omaha Beach

 The first picture below shows the fairly broad beach with the band of shingle above it.
 There's usually a slight dip, a narrow band of standing water at the top edge of the sand.
 Above this shingle in places was a sea wall, and then the bluffs rising above the beach.

 The pictures below show both the prevalence of fortified German gun sites and the difficulty of the terrain just inland from the beach.
 An angled bunker like those shown below allowed fire across a broad swath of the beach, while remaining largely sheltered from naval fire by the bluff itself.
-For plenty of details on these fortifications — armament, German nomenclature, design details, and more — see sites like bunkertours.co.uk, atlantikwall.org.uk, atlantikwall.co.uk, and atlantikwall.net.
+For plenty of details on these fortifications — armament, German nomenclature, design details, and more — see sites like bunkertours.co.uk, atlantikwall.org.uk, and atlantikwall.co.uk.

 Pointe du Hoc